 C. Other Representation Forms

 The following are other forms the Social Security Administration (SSA) uses to document a representative's identifying information and registration for direct payment.
-Office of Disability Adjudication and Review (ODAR) offices may receive these forms and should handle them as indicated below.
+Office of Hearings Operations (OHO) and Office of Analytics, Review, and Oversight (OARO) offices may receive these forms and should handle them as indicated below.